 Getting your company registered is one important task, and you’ve got to make sure that you’re doing the paperwork right.
 This is where you need the help of a limited company accountant to get you on the right path, and making sure that everything is going in the right direction.
 While getting onto limited company fee comparison, there are certain things you must consider.
 Of course, you want a professional to help you out and get the company registered without getting yourself in trouble.
 Here are some questions asked by business owners who are already getting themselves into company fee comparison to figure out everything.

 How Much Does an Accountant Charge for a Limited Company Setup?

 The fees depend directly on the scale of services you’re willing to avail.
-A Accountant will charge you on the basis of the size of your company, and also the scale of your activities.
+An Accountant will charge you on the basis of the size of your company, and also the scale of your activities.
 There are many limited company accountants that charge customers on monthly basis, and then there are customers who charge on the basis of a list of services they’re providing to the customers.
 A limited company accountant normally charges around £65 – £200.
 That’s the average price you’ll find on our platform.
 Many accountants also charge you on ad hoc basis.
-So, it completely depends on the service provider you’re choosing for a long term basis.
+So, it completely depends on the service provider you’re choosing for a long-term basis.

 What’s Included in a Limited Company Package?

 As a company owner, you don’t ever need to compromise on the core services you’re providing.
-A accounting package normally includes the following:
+An accounting package normally includes the following:

 - Help with using online software.